numalariamodeling/hbhi-nigeria-publication-2021/hbhi-nigeria-shiny-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 We developed an [R Shiny Application](https://ifeomaozo.shinyapps.io/hbhi-nigeria/) to visualize data inputs and projections associated with the manuscript entitled "Application of mathematical modeling to inform national malaria intervention planning in Nigeria".
 Within the manuscript, we describe our approach for developing a mathematical model of malaria transmission for each of Nigeria's 774 districts for the period of 2010 - 2020.
 Using this model, we simulated four intervention scenarios, of interest to the Nigerian Malaria Elimination Program, from 2020 - 2030.
-This Shiny application presents intervention coverage, insecticide treated net efficacy inputs, projected trends and relative difference in malaria burden for the simulation periods.
+This interactive Shiny application presents LGA-level intervention coverages and insecticide treated net efficacy inputs, and national, state and LGA-level projected trends and relative difference in malaria burden for the simulation periods.
 This project was part of the [High Burden to High Impact response](https://www.who.int/publications/i/item/WHO-CDS-GMP-2018.25) geared towards development of targeted strategies for intervention deployment in high burden malaria countries.

 ![alt text](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/hbhi-nigeria-shiny-app/input_data.PNG)